 - CURRY POWDER:

-- Add 1-2 tbsp of mild curry powder to taste.
+- Add 1-2 tablespoon of mild curry powder to taste.
 For babies, young children and children not used to spice then I recommend 1 tbsp.
 For older children, used to spiced food add 2 tbsp.
 (I add 2tbsp and my boys are 6 & 9)

 - Check the ingredient list of the curry powder, if making for a baby avoid those that have salt as an ingredient high up on the ingredient list.